 The author traces stereotypes of the mountain men from the 1830s to the present, and proposes a research-based way to characterize them based on a statistical analysis of known mountaineer biographies.

-Vol. 14 of the Rocky Mountain Fur Trade Journal will be released at the Green River Rendezvous July 10, 2020 but is available for Pre-order to be of the first to get on the mailing list.
-The Journal will be shipped out after the week of July 12, 2020.
+Vol. 14 of the Rocky Mountain Fur Trade Journal was released at the Green River Rendezvous July 10, 2020.

 |Dimensions||8 × 11 × 1 in|